What is a Picture Window?

 The most common widths for picture windows are 2 ft, 3 ft, 4 ft, 6 ft, and 8 feet wide.
 Standard picture window heights can range from 1 foot to as tall as 8 feet.
 Large picture windows can run as big as 72 inches in height and width.

-When selecting a picture window it is important to understand what type of effect you want to create in your home.
-If you are trying to make a small room appear larger, it is important that the picture window you use takes up a large portion of your wall.
-When used in a larger space you will want several picture windows, or to use the them as part of an overall architectural feature to keep it from looking small on such a large wall.
 Picture windows are all about aesthetic and should be placed strategically to create the look you are going for.
 If unsure about which size you should install for the layout of your home, you should speak to a window installer near you to get a better idea for your project.

 Vinyl Picture Windows

 When you want to keep your window project as affordable as possible, vinyl picture windows are the best option for you.
-Replacement vinyl windows are the most affordable, but they are not the most attractive and are the least durable.
-It may be better to upgrade to a more expensive picture window frame type if you are looking to up your home’s overall aesthetics.
+Replacement vinyl windows are the lowest cost window frame option, but they are not the most attractive and are the least durable.
+It may be better to upgrade to a more expensive picture window frame type if you are looking to improve your home’s overall aesthetics and resale value.

 Aluminum Picture Windows

-Aluminum windows are another window frame option, and is also very durable.
-It is strong and resists weathering over time.
+Aluminum windows are another popular window frame option.
+These windows are durable and resist weathering over time.
 Aluminum window framing is available in a variety of shapes and has a very polished and modern look to it.

 Wooden Picture Windows